-We invite you to join us at Station 1 Baden, 99 Foundry Street, on Monday, October 17 for our Open House event from 7:00 p.m. to 9:00 p.m. as we provide visitors with the necessary tools and knowledge to stay safe from fire!
+We invite you to join us at the New Hamburg Community Centre, 251 Jacob Street, on Saturday, October 14 for our Open House event from 10 a.m. to 1 p.m. as we provide visitors with the necessary tools and knowledge to stay safe from fire!

 Come enjoy...